vio/nanoc_starter/README.markdown

 ## Overview

+This is a starter project for [nanoc](http://nanoc.stoneship.org/), a Ruby static site generator.
+Nanoc makes it easy to create and maintain static HTML/CSS websites using modern UNIX-y tools and domain-specific syntaxes.
+This starter project contains all the basics for creating a simple HTML website with a header, top menu, sub-menus, content, a footer and assets.
+See below for a more in-depth introduction.

+## Nanoc

 The website is built using a Ruby static site generator called nanoc.
 Let me tell you how a static site generator works.

 Basically, you define a number of "templates" and a number of "content" files.
 Each content file is associated with one of the templates.
 For instance, perhaps we will have a template called "projects page".
 Each project page will then use the "projects page" template.
 Associating a content file with a template is very simple – when you write the content, you simply write which template you would like to use.